 Who Gets It

-People who have fair skin, light hair, and blue, green, or gray eyes are at highest risk of developing the disease.
-But anyone with a history of substantial sun exposure is at increased risk.
+People who have fair skin, blond or red hair, and blue, green or gray eyes are at increased risk of developing the disease.
+But so is anyone with a history of substantial sun exposure.
 Those whose occupations require long hours outdoors or who spend extensive leisure or recreation time in the sun (especially playing golf or other sports) are in particular jeopardy.
-Anyone who has had basal cell carcinoma is also more likely to develop SCC, as is anyone with an inherited, highly UV-sensitive condition such as xeroderma pigmentosum.
+Anyone who has had basal cell carcinoma is also more likely to develop SCC.

 Precancers, the First Step

 Certain potentially precancerous growths, or precancers, most of them resulting from cumulative sun damage, can be associated with the later development of squamous cell carcinoma.